 Almost 120 newly qualified registered nurses are set to swell the ranks of two East Yorkshire hospitals.

-A total of 109 new nurses will take on permanent positions with Hull and East Yorkshire Hospitals NHS Trust next week after completing their undergraduate nursing studies at the University of Hull over the last three years.
+A total of 109 new nurses will take on permanent positions with Hull University Teaching Hospitals NHS Trust next week after completing their undergraduate nursing studies at the University of Hull over the last three years.
 They will be joined by a further 10 nurses who have trained elsewhere in the country, such as in York, Leeds and Nottingham.
 All will shortly begin working at either Castle Hill Hospital or Hull Royal Infirmary in areas such as intensive care, the Emergency Department, and elderly medicine.

 “I am delighted to welcome all of these newly registered nurses to work at the Trust and congratulate them on becoming registered nurses.
 It is fantastic that they have chosen to work in our local hospitals and the senior nurses and I look forward to supporting their career progression and development.